yulondawyatt/unit-fundamentals/array-object-loops/readme.md

 ];
 ```

-Let's access the blue color property.
+Let's access the blue `color` property.
 Start with the whole array:

 ```js
 console.log(crayon);
 ```

-Then the blue object
+Then the blue object:

 ```js
 console.log(crayon[1]);
 ```

-Then the blue object color property
+Then the blue object color property:

 ```js
 console.log(crayon[1].color);